vfr/Reader/README.md

 ### Required Files

-The following files are required to incorporate the PDF reader/viewer into one of your projects:
+The following files are required to incorporate the PDF reader into one of your projects:

 	CGPDFDocument.h, CGPDFDocument.m
 	ReaderDocument.h, ReaderDocument.m